-The differences are subtler, such as the TJI uses solid sawn lumber or sometimes finger-jointed wood while the I-Joists are made from Laminated Veneer Lumber (LVL) or lumber, that is solid.
+The differences are subtler, such as the TJI uses solid-sawn lumber or sometimes finger-jointed wood, while the I-Joists are made from Laminated Veneer Lumber (LVL) or lumber, which is solid.

 Otherwise, both the TJI and I-Joists are lighter in weight compared to solid wood.
 They both resist shrinkage, warping, twisting, and bowing.
 This means that both are superior to dimensional lumber.

 TJI vs. LVL

 Both TJI and LVL are quite similar in terms of their size and construction.
 But overall, LVL or laminated veneer lumber offers a greater range of selections.